TykTechnologies/tyk-demo/instrumentation/README.md

 ### Setup

-Setting the environment variable for this feature is handled by the `bootstrap.sh` script.
+Setting the environment variable for this feature is handled by the `instrumentation/bootstrap.sh` script.

-The Docker environment variable `TRACING_ENABLED` is automatically set to `TRUE` by the `bootstrap.sh` script.
+The Docker environment variable `TRACING_ENABLED` is automatically set to `TRUE` in the `.env` by the `instrumentation/bootstrap.sh` script.

 The StatsD, Carbon and Graphite are all deployed within a single container service called `graphite`.